UKRN-Open-Research/t3-data-sharing/_episodes/01-intro.md

 > * Some ideas for how to engage colleagues and manage the workshop
 > * Membership of an enthusiastic community of like-minded researchers in various disciplines {: .checklist}

+### Data sharing

+Data sharing means something a bit different in practice to all of you - that's why we can't just produce a one-size-fits-all guide and be done with it!

+> ## Discussion `5 min`
+> What does data sharing mean for you?
+>
+> What are you hoping your colleagues will know by the end of your workshops?
+{: .discussion}